 When you’re looking at a list of the types of web design, you’ll see that the dynamic website layout is an option.
 Dynamic website layouts are great for people who don’t have extensive HTML knowledge.
 These websites can deliver different content to website visitors, even if two separate people look at the same page.

-With a dynamic website layout, you build a database of information and features.
+With a dynamic website vs. static website, you build a database of information and features.
 Then, when a user requests a page, the web coding automatically works to put the components together from your database to form the webpage.

 Pros of dynamic website layout: